NHOrus/neuroi-quest/thread2/turn5o4.md

 ---
 **Transcript end**

 At this point the Neuroi units present fired into the Striker hanger presumably to prevent quick pursuit and departed with no further attacks.
 All recovered witches were, as stated by the Neuroi , incapable of using magic but should otherwise make full physical recoveries given time and therapy.
-Of the captives Lt.
-XXXXXXX apparently spoke to the Neuroi prior to release regarding the events mentioned by the Sorceress before departure.
+Of the captives Lt. ███████ apparently spoke to the Neuroi prior to release regarding the events mentioned by the Sorceress before departure.
 (See Appendix 022 for conversation)

 **Report Ends**

 Commander Minna-Dietlinde Wilcke, 501st Joint Fighter Wing

 ---